SwissDataScienceCenter/calamus/README.rst

 Deserializing objects ("Loading")
 ---------------------------------

-You can also easily deserialize Json-LD to python objects
+You can also easily deserialize JSON-LD to python objects

 ::